German bond yields stabilise as weak data shows scale of QE task

 Swivelling investor attention back onto the market importance of the European Central Bank’s one-trillion-euro purchase programme, yields across the bloc fell on the day.

-Low-rated Italian and Spanish 10-year yields were down 1-2 bps at 1.39 percent and 1.36 percent .
-Portuguese yields fell 3 bps to trade back below 2 percent.
+Low-rated Italian and Spanish 10-year yields were down 2 bps at 1.38 percent and 1.37 percent, while Irish and French equivalents fell 3 bps to 0.74 and 0.39 percent, respectively.

-Lisbon swapped over 4.5 billion euros in bonds expiring in 2017 and 2018 for 4 billion euros in much longer maturities, alleviating its medium-term bond redemptions.

-Greek newspaper Kathimerini reported on Thursday that Athens is considering asking the European Stability Mechanism to buy Greek government bonds held by the European Central Bank to pay for debt redemptions this summer.
+Greek newspaper Kathimerini reported on Thursday that the country is considering asking the European Stability Mechanism to buy Greek government bonds held by the European Central Bank to pay for debt redemptions this summer.
+(Editing by Louise Ireland)

-German Chancellor Angela Merkel was expected to press Greek Prime Minister Alexis Tsipras later on Thursday to move faster to agree detailed economic reforms crucial to unlocking bailout funds before Athens runs out of cash.
-(Additional reporting by Marius Zaharia; Editing by Andrew Roche)